Loading

 Stałem w korku dwie godziny. - I was stuck in traffic for two hours.

-dwie godziny - Accusative Case
+dwie godziny - Accusative Plural

-dwie godziny - Nominative Case
+dwie godziny - Nominative Plural

 Czekałam na niego całą noc. - I waited for him the entire night.

-całą noc - Accusative Case
+całą noc - Accusative Singular

-cała noc - Nominative Case
+cała noc - Nominative Singular

 Jarek Hajduk